StackVista/stackstate-docs/configure/telemetry/debug-telemetry-synchronization.md

 1. Click through the topology in the StackState UI to check which components have telemetry available.
 If telemetry is missing for a single integration only, this will be clear in the elements and views associated with this integration.
 2. Open the [telemetry inspector](/use/metrics-and-events/browse-telemetry.md) and adjust the selected metric and filters to check if any telemetry data is available.
    * Metrics from all integrations that run through StackState Agent (push-based) can be found in the data source **StackState Metrics**.
-   * Metrics from integrations that run through StackState plugins or the Prometheus mirror (pull-based) can be found in data sources that have been configured in the StackState Settings.
+   * Metrics from integrations that run through StackState plugins or the Prometheus mirror (pull-based) can be found in the associated data source that has been configured in the StackState Settings.

 **If the problem relates to a single integration:**